vivekpandey1222/Documentation/nagios.md

 ```
 **Version**: is like a specific edition of software or a product.
 It often represents a set of features or changes.
 Like Ubuntu version-20.04, 22.04.

-**Release**:when a specific version of software or a product is made officially available to the public.
+**Release**:when a specific version of software is made officially available to the public.

 **cat**-cat stands for "concatenate" and Its primary purpose is to concatenate and display the content of files.